AdobeDocs/commerce-operations.en/help/installation/composer.md

 1. Log in to your application server as, or switch to, the [file system owner](prerequisites/file-system/overview.md).
 1. Change to the web server docroot directory or a directory that you have configured as a virtual host docroot.
-1. Create a new Composer project using the Adobe Commerce or Magento Open Source metapackage.
+1. Create Composer project using the Adobe Commerce or Magento Open Source metapackage.

     **Magento Open Source**